 - Cut on the two diagonal lines, and then cut again through the center top-to-bottom and left-to-right so you end up with eight small triangles.
 (Ignore the size of mine…yours will be smaller.
 Made this one larger so it would photo better.)

 - Press blocks open, seams towards darker fabric.
-Cut off the tails/dog ears from each block.
+Cut off the tails/dog buy generic viagra in canada ears from each block.